jigpu/linuxwacom-wiki-archive/wiki/Supported_Devices.md

 layout: wiki
 ---

-Devices supported by the Linux Wacom Project:
+Devices supported by the Linux Wacom Project are listed below.
+See the [Device IDs](/wiki/Device_IDs "wikilink") page for additional detail.

 <b>Serial devices:</b>